rism-digital/verovio-reference-book/_book/06-installing-or-building-from-sources/04-java-and-android.md

 The simplest way to use Verovio in Android is to use the Java bindings provided by Verovio.
 You can have it generated and compiled directly in Android Studio.
 The [sample application repository](https://github.com/rism-digital/verovio-android-demo) provides a complete example on how to use it, with Verovio included as a submodule in `external/verovio`.
 You need swig to be installed on your machine.

+On Android, it is recommended to use the Liberation font since Times is not available by default.
+This can be enabled with the `--font-text-liberation` option.

 The `app/build.gradle.kts` includes a step to generate the swig binding for Java and to build the toolkit:

 ```